cleans-dev/example-repo/README.md

-This is a sample repo file.
-Hello World!
+This is HelloWorld
+A new additional line added.